fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en.md

 ***Important:*** *make sure you are logged in using the temporary student username and you use the temporary qwiklabs project in both web console and cloud shell.
 Using your own project and username WILL incur charges.*

-## Task 1: Make sure to complete the "FortiGate: Automating deployment and configuration using Terraform" Lab
+## LAB 3 - Task 1: Make sure to complete the "FortiGate: Automating deployment and configuration using Terraform" Lab
 Make sure "FortiGate: Automating deployment and configuration using Terraform" Lab is done as we will be utilising the resources .i.e.
 FortiGates, VPCs which were deployed.

-## Task 2: Cloning repository which creates a new Virtual Private Cloud (VPC) network and deploys a web server
+## LAB 3 - Task 2: Cloning repository which creates a new Virtual Private Cloud (VPC) network and deploys a web server
 This lab is fully automated using [Terraform by Hashicorp](https://www.terraform.io/).
 Terraform is one of the most popular tools for managing cloud infrastructure as code (IaC).
 While each cloud platform offers its own native tools for IaC, Terraform uses a broad open ecosystem of providers allowing creating and managing resources in any platform equipped with a proper API.
 In this lab you will use [google provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs) (by Google) to manage resources in Google Cloud.

 All code for this lab is hosted in a public git repository.
 To use it start by creating a local copy of its contents.